David Castañeda: Early life

 Castañeda was born October 24, 1989, in Los Angeles and was raised in Sinaloa, Mexico.
 (Note: One source says he is a native of Sinaloa, Mexico and moved to the US at age 14.
 Another source says he was born in Los Angeles, raised in Mexico, then went to the US for high school.)
-He returned to the United States when he was 14 and attended William Workman High School in California.
+He returned to the United States when he was 4 and attended William Workman High School in California.
 Castañeda initially studied civil engineering in college with the intention of taking over the family business after he finished his studies.
 However, he became interested in film direction and switched to major in film production and international business in 2007 at California State University, Fullerton.
 Castañeda then moved into acting and started auditioning for roles.
 He studied part-time while pursuing an acting career, eventually graduating in 2015.

 Career

 Castañeda has been involved in acting since he was 17, but only started taking acting more seriously after he volunteered for a role when a director asked for actors to participate in his film during a seminar while at university.
 He played various minor roles in a number of productions, such as End of Watch, and also acted as a main character in a short film Maddoggin, which won the audience award at the NBC Universal Short Cut Film Festival.
 In 2013, he landed a role playing Jorge on ABC Family's TV series Switched at Birth.
 In late 2016, he was cast in the role of Hector in the film Sicario: Day of the Soldado released in 2018.
 He also has a major role in an independent film El Chicano, a supporting role in Jean-Claude Van Damme's We Die Young as well as minor roles in films such as the Billy Crystal's film Standing Up, Falling Down.

-In 2017, he was cast in his most prominent role yet playing Diego Hargreeves / Number 2 in The Umbrella Academy, which was released on Netflix in February 2019.
+In 2017, he was cast in his most prominent role yet playing Diego Hargreeves / Number 2 in The Umbrella Academy, which was released on Netflix in February 2019, the first of a four season run.